preciousbetine/microverse-vet-clinic-db/README.md

 # 📖 Vet Clinic Database <a name="about-project"></a>

-A simple database for a vet clinic
+A simple database for a vet clinic.

 ## 🛠 Built With <a name="built-with"></a>